elgindavis/winterhearthco/winterhearthco/src/pages/newsletters/volume-2/dmh-bdd.md

 ---
-title: "Test blog"
+title: "Body Dysmorphic Disorder"
-date: "2017-08-10"
+date:  "2019-08-10"
-imageUrl: "/img/500x400.png"
+imageUrl: "/img/newsletters/bdd-400p.jpg"
-imageAlt: "Placeholder alt text"
+imageAlt: "Body Dysmorphic Disorder"
 contentType: 'newsletter'
 newsletterVolume: '2'
 featured: false
-tags: "tag 1, tag 2"
+tags: "Body Dysmorphic Disorder"
-keywords: "keyword 1, keyword 2"
+keywords: "Body Dysmorphic Disorder"
-description: "Basic description"
+description: "Many of us have something that we wish we could change about our appearances and other similar insecurities, but those qualms don't always necessarily disrupt our daily lives.
+This is the case of BDD:"
 author: {
     name: "Elgin Davis",
     role: "Main Content Writer",